thebaconfate/Machine-learning-project/README.md

 # Machine learning project

+This is the Machine learning assignment that is mandatory for the Machine Learning course at the VUB.
+The course was taken during 2022-2023.

 Inside you'll find the provided example notebooks as well as the datasets (both outdated and updated)

 For the project content please consult Project notebook.ipynb